 Fax machines have an interesting history and enduring relevance.
 In 1964, Xerox introduced the first commercial fax machine, revolutionizing document sharing.
 It worked by scanning a document, converting it into a bitmap, and sending it through a telephone line to another fax machine, which then printed the image on paper.
 This technology was groundbreaking at the time, providing a quick and reliable method for transmitting documents.

 So, why are fax machines still around in this digital age?
 Despite seeming outdated, fax machines offer a level of security and immediacy that emails often lack.
 This is particularly crucial in sectors like government, healthcare, and legal industries, where sensitive information needs to be shared quickly and securely.
-In these highly regulated industries, faxing allows for better compliance with regulations such as HIPPA.
+In these highly regulated industries, faxing allows for better compliance with regulations such as HIPAA.

 Ways to Fax Without a Fax Machine